tanishq2429/tanishq2429/README.md

 ---

-> 🧠 “Code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.”
+> 🧠 “Code as if the person who maintains it after you is a genius who hates bad code.”
-> — John Woods